wala/graph4code/docs/index.md

 The graph files are available [here](https://archive.org/download/graph4codev1).

-To load and query this data, please follow the instructions here: https://github.com/wala/graph4code/blob/master/docs/load_graph.md.
+To load and query this data, please follow the instructions [here](https://github.com/wala/graph4code/blob/master/docs/load_graph.md).
 We also provide scripts for creating a docker image with the graph database ready to use.

 ### Processing New Python Programs <a name="process_new"></a>